Vetledrage/WeatherApp/MODELING.md

-### FLowChart: Graphical representaion of actionflow in certain use cases
+### FlowChart: Graphical representaion of actionflow in certain use cases

 The flowchart outlines the sequence of operations and decision points for a weather application that handles various user scenarios, including location permissions, internet connectivity, and user-driven actions like changing location and viewing weather alerts.
 Here are the steps: